oodlefinance/front-end-technical-test/README.md

 - you may use any 3rd-party libraries you wish but you must write at least some custom styles to demonstrate your knowledge of CSS
 - don't worry about supporting IE11
 - if you make a list or table, it doesn't need to be sortable or filterable (but feel free to make it so if you like)
-- don't deploy your result.
-Just push it to a repository.
+- you don't have to deploy your result but can if you wish.
+Either way we'll pull down the code and run it locally.

 ### Want more of a challenge or to go the extra mile?
 Here's [the full documentation](https://punkapi.com/documentation/v2) for the punkapi.
 Go nuts 🥜.